BackwoodsBoomtree/MCD43C4_VIs/README.md

 ## Workflow

 The workflow and codes are listed above in order.
 It might be necessary to correct the extent on some output files after running MODIS_HDF_to_TIFF_VIs.R.
 For some reason, the extent on about 10% of the files were not corrected during the processing with this code - which may have had something to do with parallel processing.
-I have reordered the code and this should not happen again, but if it does run fix_extent.R to loop through the files and correct the extent.
+Use fix_extent.R to identify the files with improper extent and overwrite them in place.
+To double check it goes smoothly before overwriting, use fix_extent_into_new_dir.R and copy, paste, and overwrite files manually if the new files look good.

 ## Masks